ACS Open Access Policy – The Scientific Record

 ACS supports its journals, authors, and the scientific record in the following ways:

-Researchers, faculty, and students at institutions worldwide enjoy access to articles published in ACS journals through traditional institutional subscriptions or through an institutionally sponsored open access agreement (the ACS Read + Publish).
+Researchers, faculty, and students at institutions worldwide enjoy access to articles published in ACS journals through traditional institutional subscriptions or through an institutionally sponsored open access agreement (an ACS Read + Publish Agreement).

 Any non-subscriber may purchase access to an individual article of interest for a nominal fee or obtain access to an article free of charge on request via interlibrary loan.

-ACS open access allows authors the flexibility to:
+ACS open access gives you the flexibility to choose options including:

-- Have ACS submit the final published article for deposit to funder repositories.
+- The choice to have ACS submit the final published article for deposit to funder repositories.